Occupation of Iraq (2003–2011): Iraqi forces begin process of arming with advanced US weapon systems

 Iraq became one of the top current purchasers of US military equipment with their army trading its AK-47 assault rifles for the more accurate US M16 and M4 rifles, among other equipment.

 Iraq sought 36 F-16's, the most sophisticated weapons system Iraq has attempted to purchase.
 The Pentagon notified Congress that it had approved the sale of 24 American attack helicopters to Iraq, valued at as much as $2.4 billion.
 Including the helicopters, Iraq announced plans to purchase at least $10 billion in US tanks and armored vehicles, transport planes and other battlefield equipment and services.
 Over the summer, the Defense Department announced that the Iraqi government wanted to order more than 400 armored vehicles and other equipment worth up to $3 billion, and six C-130J transport planes, worth up to $1.5 billion.

 In 2008, Iraq accounted for more than $12.5 billion of the $34 billion US weapon sales to foreign countries (not including the potential F-16 fighter planes).

+In May 2008, US diplomats began moving into their new embassy.
+Iraq's government had transferred land beside the Tigris River in Baghdad for construction of a new US embassy in October 2004.
+The new facility was to be the largest of its kind in the world, with the population of a small town, its own defence force, self-contained power and water.
+A few details of the embassy complex were available from a US Senate Foreign Relations Committee report, though many details took years to emerge.

 2009

 Vice President of the United States Joe Biden made his second visit to Baghdad in as many months in September 2009, and met with Prime Minister Nouri al-Maliki even as insurgents fired mortars and rockets at the Green Zone to protest his presence.
 Although said to be in "listening mode", Biden addressed issues of security, political reconciliation, and foreign investment in Iraq's oil-rich but weakened economy with various leaders in the capital and Iraq's Kurdish region.
 "We will also move ahead on other aspects of our security agreement by removing all US combat brigades from Iraq by the end of August 2010 and all remaining US troops by the end of 2011," Biden said.

+During 2009 the last Australian; Estonian; El Salvadorean; and Romanian troops left Iraq.
+The only remaining U.S. ally present was the United Kingdom.